rticommunity/connextdds-py/docs/source/intro.rst

 function anywhere, the python :code:`str()` is used.
 This allows you to do things like print a value without it being of type string.
 Another built in construct that is used is the :code:`iter()` function.
-This function alls the user to iterate through a data type.
+This function allows the user to iterate through a data type.
 You can also use :code:`for a in b` loop constructs.
 An example would look like
 this: